core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

    This limits an adversary to leveraging an intercepted group request protected with Group OSCORE, and then altering the source address to be the one of the intended amplification victim.

    Furthermore, the adversary needs to consider a group request that specifically targets a resource for which the CoAP servers are configured to respond.
-While this can be often correctly assumed or inferrable from the application context, it is not explicit from the group request itself, since Group OSCORE protects the Uri-Path and Uri-Query CoAP Options conveying the respective components of the target URI.
+While this can be often correctly assumed or inferable from the application context, it is not explicit from the group request itself, since Group OSCORE protects the Uri-Path and Uri-Query CoAP Options conveying the respective components of the target URI.

    As a further mitigation against amplification attacks, a server can also rely on the Echo Option for CoAP defined in {{I-D.ietf-core-echo-request-tag}} and include it in a response to a group request.
 By doing so, the server can assert that the alleged sender of the group request (i.e., the CoAP client associated to a certain public key) is indeed reachable at the claimed source address, especially if this differs from the one used in previous group requests from the same CoAP client.
 Although responses including the Echo Option do still result in amplification, this is limited in volume compared to when all servers reply with a full-fledged response.